 Advising should not be limited to assuring that a student is enrolled in appropriate courses each semester, however important that is.
 Intellectual curiosity, critical analysis, self-reliance, and self-examination should be encouraged.
 Since college is the first real venture into independence for many students, the advisor must foster that spirit, while diplomatically guiding the student to an appropriate major and helping to avoid unnecessary problems.

-To assist students and advisors in understanding the academic programs and policies of the College—including appropriate sequencing of courses in each major—and to promote each student’s initiative and autonomy in directing his or her own academic program and progress, Hendrix publishes the Hendrix Guide to Academic Planning on the web each year.
-The Guide contains both general academic guidelines and requirements of the College and specific recommendations written by departmental and program faculty to facilitate effective academic planning.
+To assist students and advisors in understanding the academic programs and policies of the College—including appropriate sequencing of courses in each major—and to promote each student’s initiative and autonomy in directing the student's own academic program and progress, the Hendrix Catalog has Course Planning tabs in the department sections.
+The Course Planning tabs contains general academic guidelines, requirements of the College, and specific recommendations written by departmental and program faculty to facilitate effective academic planning.
 The Odyssey Program Guide contains information about the Odyssey Program and Odyssey credit.
+Additional information in the Catalog under the Odyssey Tab in each department section.